LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 dilation is an involuntary, time-locked, externally-evoked physiological response that is present from infancy in humans and other animal species.
-In general, as the cognitive demands of a task increases, pupil dilation of up to about 5-6 mm can be observed up to 1 s after onset of relevant stimuli [@KahnemanBeatty1966; @Beatty1982; @HoeksLevelt1993].
-While pupil dilation is slow (~1 Hz), recent results show that tracking of attention and cognitive processes with high temporal resolution (~10 Hz) is possible with deconvolution of the pupillary response [@WierdaEtAl2012; @McCloyEtAl2015].
+In general, as the cognitive demands of a task increases, pupil dilation of up to about 5-6 mm can be observed up to 1 second after onset of relevant stimuli [@KahnemanBeatty1966; @Beatty1982; @HoeksLevelt1993].
+While pupil dilation is slow (~1 Hz), recent results show that tracking of attention and cognitive processes with high temporal resolution (~10 Hz) is possible with deconvolution of the pupillary response [@WierdaEtAl2012; @McCloyEtAl2016].

 Classic studies show that pupil dilation can be elicited with increases in cognitive load resulting from greater memory demands [@Taylor1981], sentence